MJeat/java/DataStructure&Algo_Java/Lessons/Structures-(Data Structure)/README.md

 -Memory efficiency is critical

 Use Linked Lists When:
--You frequently insert/delete from middle
+*You frequently insert/delete from middle
--Size changes frequently
+*Size changes frequently
--You don't need random access
+*You don't need random access

 Use Hash Tables When:
 -You need fastest possible lookups